 My journey to weight loss has been long.
-Though I have not reached my goal, I am happy with the progress.
-I have to say that of everything I have done, the Ketogenic diet has been the one with the quickest and lasting results.
+I am happy to report a year after this original post, I reached my goal of a healthy BMI.
+Of everything I tried, the Ketogenic diet was had the quickest and longest lasting results.
 Starting out I searched and searched and asked friends what and how it worked.
 It took me a while to find the answers I wanted in order to convince myself to start.

 While I am no expert on Keto, I am an expert on my experience, and that is what I want to share in this post.

 - What is it?
 How does it work?
 The idea is for your body to no longer use sugar as its main source of energy.
 Sugars are measured in the form of carbs.
 No, bread is not sugar, but the carbohydrates in bread are processed in the body the same way.
 SO.. if you no longer are using carbs for energy, your body begins to use stored fat as energy.
 This is the diet I’ve been searching for!!
 I can use my own fat @ss to fuel my body.
 It isn’t always this easy.
 For your body to begin this process, it takes about 3 days of zero-low carbs to convert to Keto.